 - 7.5 out of 10 cleaning and pet hair ability (compared to all vacuums, not just robots)

 - does a good job not getting stuck or falling off edges (a big problem with some robots

-- can schedule for daily cleanings and the robot automatically goes back in its charging dock
+- can schedule for daily cleanings by smartphone

 - does a good job with pet hair without clogging the vacuum